algolia/algoliasearch-client-ruby/README.md

 Wait indexing
 -------------

 All write operations return a `taskID` when the job is securely stored on our infrastructure but not when the job is published in your index.
-You can easily wait indexing using the same method with a `!`.
+Even if it's extremely fast, you can easily ensure indexing is complete using the same method with a `!`.

-For example to wait for indexing of a new object:
+For example, to wait for indexing of a new object:
 ```ruby
 res = index.add_object!({"name" => "San Francisco",
                          "population" => 805235})
 ```

+If you want to ensure multiple objects have been indexed, you can only check the biggest taskID.

 Batch writes
 -------------

 You may want to perform multiple operations with one API call to reduce latency.
 We expose two methods to perform batch:
- * `add_objects`: add an array of object using automatic `objectID` assignement
+ * `addObjects`: add an array of object using automatic `objectID` assignement
- * `save_objects`: add or update an array of object that contains an `objectID` attribute
+ * `saveObjects`: add or update an array of object that contains an `objectID` attribute

-Example using automatic `objectID` assignement
+Example using automatic `objectID` assignement:
 ```ruby
 res = index.add_objects([{"name" => "San Francisco",
                           "population" => 805235},